aashoo17/notes/src/general/std/time.md

-quartz crystal when electromagnetic field is applied will vibrate on it natural frequency frequency can be controlled by changing mass using some other material like gold coating to make it vibrate at some fixed frequency which we want we need the frequency to be atleast above 20 kHz frequency so that it can not be heard by humans we select first power of 2 which goes above 20k which is 2^15 = 32768
+quartz crystal when electromagnetic field is applied will vibrate on it natural frequency frequency can be controlled by changing mass using some other material like gold coating to make it vibrate at some fixed frequency which we want we need the frequency to be at least above 20 kHz frequency so that it can not be heard by humans we select first power of 2 which goes above 20k which is 2^15 = 32768
 TODO: why we select frequency which is in power of 2